wagood/laralist/README.md

 ![Supported PHP Versions](https://img.shields.io/badge/PHP-8.0%2B-blue?style=flat-square)
 ![Supported Laravel Versions](https://img.shields.io/badge/Laravel-9%2B-blue?style=flat-square)

+* [One-Time Passwords for Laravel](https://github.com/benbjurstrom/otpz) This package provides secure first factor one-time passwords (OTPs) for Laravel applications.
+Users enter their email and receive a one-time code to sign in.

 * [Package Skeleton](https://github.com/spatie/package-skeleton-laravel).
 This repo can be used to scaffold a Laravel package.

 * Laravel [Pail](https://github.com/laravel/pail) is a package that allows you to easily dive into your Laravel application's log files directly from the command line. <!-- log -->